qial/earthbound/glitchless.md

 Pick up an Exit mouse.

-Have Jeff launch an MBR at Starman Deluxe.
-Again, with the Crystal charm, the rocket should be a one-hit KO.
+#### Starman Deluxe:

+- Jeff MBR (Should kill it)
+- Paula/Poo FreezeB

-Go into the room on the left and talk to Dr. Andonuts.
+Go back to left room and talk to Dr. Andonuts

 Use the Exit mouse to get out.